-The minimum network we require for video streaming is a single static public IP that we can NAT behind.
-If we can get a range of IPs this makes things easier however.
+To stream the conference, we need at least a network uplink with a 5mbps dedicated connection.
+Although not a requirement, having at least a single static public IP that we can NAT behind is appreciated.
+If we can get a range of IPs this makes things easier.
 Our setup requires gigabit connectivity between all our machines.

 Another consideration is how cables can be run between the front and the back of the talk rooms.
 This includes any local safety laws that may prevent us from running cables in specific areas or tape them down to the floor.
 If there is a false ceiling that cables can be hung from, this is often the easiest solution.

 Often the chosen venue has some audio/visual equipment available for use to use in the talk rooms.
 What is available needs to be determined early on so that the hire list can be adjusted as needed.

 The most important piece of equipment usually provided by the venue is one (or more) projector(s) in each talk room.
 These need to be able to take HDMI input, as this is what the Opsis outputs.
 They should also be of sufficient quality so that the image projected is clearly visible.
 If there are any switchers or range extenders between the computer input and the projector, these should also be identified.